liza-yakovleva/cv/content/projects/GoogleKeepClone.md

 showInProjects: true
 ---

-A simple Google Keep clone built with Vue and Firebase.
+Weather Widget built with AJAX, HTML and CSS.